|Our hostess in Berlin|

 Kaiser Wilhelm Memorial Church, left as a reminder the way it was after an Allied air raid in 1943.

-This is what life in Berlin looked like at the end of five years of Allied bombing.
+To see what life in Berlin looked like at the end of five years of Allied bombing click here to watch a contemporary video.